 In 1943 Bailey was awarded the O.B.E. and was knighted in 1946 for his valuable contribution to the Allied victory.
 The same year he also received an Honorary Degree of Doctor of Engineering (Sheffield University).
 In 1947, he was made a Commander of the Order of Orange Nassau in recognition of the part Bailey bridges played in the reconstruction of Holland.
 Bailey retired from the Military Engineering Experimental Establishment (MEXE), Christchurch in 1962 and was appointed Dean of the Royal Military College of Science, Shrivenham.
 After four successful years in this post, he suffered his first stroke and retired.

-He returned to the Christchurch area in 1966 where he lived until his death on 4 September 1985 in Bournemouth.
+He returned to the Christchurch area in 1966 where he lived with his wife, Phyllis, until his death on 4 September 1985 in Bournemouth.

 No TD post on the subject would be complete without a British Pathe clip, click here to view.